redfaraon/ByBit-Bot/README.md

 5. **Share optional overrides**: `users/alice/public.env` can hold non-secret tweaks (pair list, leverage, Telegram topics).
 The trader edits only their directory.
 6. **Operate the session**: the trader interacts with the shared Telegram group (their process has its own prefix) and can rotate keys any time by rerunning `/bybitkey`.

+Each trader runs on their own Bybit account and equity: the per-user API keys determine balances, so deposits are isolated.

 This flow keeps Bybit credentials in the trader's hands while letting you manage the shared infrastructure.